 Now and then I get the irresistible urge to buy a new model that I can build straight out of the box.
-Almost always these plans fail, because I get too interested in the subject, or the model has faults that I cannot ignore.
+Almost always these plans fail miserably, because I get too interested in the subject, or the model has faults that I cannot ignore.
 Here is one of these projects, and so far, things are going pretty much according to plan (amazingly).
 Maybe it helps that I have close to no references on the subject.
 But I really like the concept, a fairly small single-seat jet bomber.
 And it being a contemporary to the Me 163B (see my Komet web site) probably helps too.

 I researched the Dragon model a little before I bought one at an IPMS meeting.
 Generally the reports were very favourable.
 However, knowing Dragon aircraft models, I also expected fit problems, unnecessary part breakdowns, a slightly pebbly surface, and useless photo-etch.
 Most of this turned out to be true for the Arado.
 It looked very pretty on the sprues (and very small!), but the building process revealed some problems.
 I saw these problems as challenges though, and this approach made the building process enjoyable.